Sharif Street: 2022 U.S. Senate election

 On April 1, 2021, Street filed as a candidate for the Democratic nomination in the 2022 United States Senate election in Pennsylvania.
 He ended his campaign in January 2022.

 2026 congressional election

 In 2025, Street entered the Democratic primary for Pennsylvania's 3rd congressional district to succeed Congressman Dwight Evans after he announced his retirement.
+Street received the support of Philadelphia Mayor Cherelle Parker and New Jersey Senator Cory Booker.